-After we covered the MV required for muscle maintenance, apparently we want to know what we need to do in order to build muscles.
+After we covered the MV (Maintenance Volume) compulsory for muscle maintenance, apparently we want to know the amount of volume to build muscles, right?

-For that, we need the Minimum Effective Volume (MEV) which refers to the minimum amount of work to build muscles and increase their size.
+For that, we need the Minimum Effective Volume (MEV) which refers to the amount of volume that stimulates at least some growth.

 What is recommended for the MEV?